JoeRobich/fd-propertiespanel/README.md

 # PropertiesPanel for FlashDevelop 4

 Adds a dockable panel that displays extra details about the selected items in other panels.
+Comes with hooks for the Outline, Files, and Project panels.
+Provides ability to refactor member names in the outline panel and rename files in the files panel.

 ![Screenshot](http://dl.dropbox.com/u/3917850/images/propertiespanel.png)